LinEmsber/NCKU_system_software/phonebook/README.md

 ## Binary search tree.

-At the first, we use binary search tree in top-down approach.
+At the first, we use binary search tree in the top-down approach.

 But the performance of data appending increasing significantly.